oxidecomputer/propolis/README.md

 ```

 Propolis will not destroy the VM instance on exit.
 If one exists with the
-specified name on start-up, it will be destroyed and and created fresh.
+specified name on start-up, it will be destroyed and created fresh.

 Propolis will create a unix domain socket, available at "./ttya",
 which acts as a serial port.
 One such tool for accessing this serial port is